colinsauze/SCW-tutorial/_episodes/01-HPC-intro.md

 Swansea (known as Sunbird).
 Unlike HPC Wales, there is no requirement to interact with business to access the machine; the objective of the funding is to increase research capacity rather than enterprise.

-## Supercomputing Wales Research Software Engineers

-Each university is employing research software engineers who will work with researchers to:

-* Convert existing software to run on the HPC system
-* Optimise code to run more efficiently on HPC systems
-* Write new software
-* Help with training, on-boarding and project development

-### How to get access?

-Apply for an account via the ["My Supercomputing Wales" webpage](https://my.supercomputing.wales).
-You can sign into this webpage using your normal university username and password.
-You will then be able to set or change your Supercomputing Wales password from this page.

-To use the system you will have to apply for a project as well as a user account.
-Everyone on this course should have been added to a training project, this project is time limited.
-If you would like to use Supercomputing Wales for your research then you will have to apply for your own project or join an existing one.

-#### Project Application Process

-The project form is used to assess whether Supercomputing Wales has enough resources for what you want.
-PhD students and RAs need to get your supervisor/PI to approve their projects.
-Projects are assessed by Supercomputing Wales staff who are looking for two key targets:

-  * Grant income that can be attributed to Supercomputing Wales.
-  * Science Outputs (e.g. journal papers)

-At this stage you do NOT need to pay any money to Supercomputing Wales, simply attribute that the grant funding required access to the system.
-Funding which attributes other projects funded by the Welsh European Funding Office (WEFO) cannot be counted towards Supercomputing Wales.

-If you are writing a grant application and intend to use Supercomputing Wales please mention it in the grant and let us know.
-There are project targets to bring in approx £8 million of funding, Aberystwyth's target is around £800k.
-This should be easily achievable, but bringing in far more will help us get follow on funding for Supercomputing Wales.